redelmann/Aleatory.js/README.md

 It is worth noting that the original dice `d6` remains unchanged and can still be used!
 All of the methods of Aleatory do not mutate the object.

-Let's now define the random variable that corresponds to the sum of those two dices.
+Let's now define the random variable that corresponds to the sum of those two dice.
 To create this variable, we make use of the `combine` method.

 ```javascript